How to Market a College: 11 Marketing Strategies for Universities & Colleges

 When you optimize your pages for keywords that relate to your school’s offerings and benefits, you can reach prospective students looking for those exact qualities.

 Other content needs to be optimized the same way.
 Incorporate your chosen search terms in PPC ads, and write blog posts about the criteria people use to choose a school.
-Focus on prospects’ priorities and you’ll increase the number of applications you receive with these university marketing strategy.
+Focus on prospects’ priorities and you’ll increase the number of applications you receive with these university marketing strategies.

 11. Create content for a variety of channels